aelsabbahy/miniswarm/README.md

 * Docker >= 1.12
 * docker-machine >= 0.7.0
-* VirtualBox - Needed for local cluster, see FAQ for remote clusters
+* VirtualBox - Needed for local cluster, see FAQ for remote Swarm cluster

-## Miniswarm and Docker swarm healthchecks tutorial (less than 10min)
+## Miniswarm and Docker Swarm healthchecks tutorial (less than 10min)
-In this tutorial we'll install miniswarm, create a swarm cluster, deploy some apps and learn all the features of miniswarm in the process.
+In this tutorial we'll install miniswarm, create a Swarm cluster, deploy some apps and learn all the features of miniswarm in the process.

 **Install**
 ```